Chatham's outstanding and committed debt has exploded over the past five years from about $29 million to some $120 million or so.

 Barnstable County officials declared in 2011 that doing what Chatham is doing is "unaffordable" for Cape towns, but it apparently is not for Chatham property taxpayers, in the view of Chatham officials.

-The Board of Selectmen and Town Manager rejected CCT's plea to consider alternatives that could result in significant savings for taxpayers.
+The Board of Selectmen and Town Manager have rejected CCT's plea to consider alternatives that could result in significant savings for taxpayers.

 In early 2012 county executives recommended principles calling for minimizing infrastructure and taxpayer cost as much as possible. county recommendations final_report 01.02.13.pdf

 All other Cape towns with septic nitrogen problems are now working to solve their water quality problems at the least possible taxpayer cost consistent with meeting environmental goals.